 A significant portion of global production of oil is refined and exported from Russia.
 Certain countries, including the United States, the United Kingdom, and Canada have banned the import of Russian oil.
 With less supply, fuel costs have increased, and may continue to increase.
 This has impacted, and may continue to impact, both our businesses and consumers.
+Also, there has been a reduction of natural gas exports from Russia to Europe resulting in shortages and higher prices.
 Higher energy prices have contributed to broader inflationary trends, which have resulted, in some cases, in reduced discretionary consumer spending.
 If this continues, the demand for our products may be negatively impacted, which would have a negative impact on our sales.